This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 This approach aligns with the belief that cryptocurrencies, especially decentralized ones like Bitcoin, empower individuals with unparalleled financial independence.
 When you own cryptocurrency, you maintain complete control over securing and managing your assets.
 Conversely, third-party custodians, like crypto exchanges, control private keys when entrusted with custody, exposing assets to regulatory restrictions and security risks.
 The motto “not your keys, not your coins” underscores the importance of retaining personal control in the self-custody movement.

-However, this autonomy comes with a critical caveat — if you lose your private keys, you lose access to your assets without the possibility of recovery.
-Misplacing private keys, akin to losing a physical wallet, means no recovery option, and funds become irretrievable.
+However, this autonomy comes with limitations — if you lose your private keys, you lose access to your assets without the possibility of recovery.
+Misplacing private keys — the equivalent of losing a physical wallet — means no recovery option, and funds become irretrievable.

 Partial custody